-Benedictine College Preparatory has an opening for a part-time or full-time English teacher for the 2017-2018 school year.
+Benedictine College Preparatory has an opening for a full-time English teacher for the 2017-2018 school year.
 Applications and resumes are being accepted immediately and interviews will be scheduled for competitive candidates on a rolling basis until the position is filled.

 Benedictine College Preparatory is a Catholic, Military, all boys school located on the James River in Richmond, Virginia.
 Our mission is to form Cadets as Christian men of conscience, discipline, and achievement.
 Our curriculum and standards prepare our graduates for study at top-tier four-year institutions of higher learning.